Fused vs. Non-Fused Disconnects: How to Choose Correctly

 - 2. When is a fusible safety switch required for a motor disconnect switch?

-- A fusible safety switch is used for a motor disconnect switch to provide local branch-circuit short-circuit and ground-fault protection, as required by NEC 430.52.
-While the fuses provide this specific protection, separate motor overload protection (e.g., overload relays or an integral device in the motor) must still be provided per NEC 430.32.
-The fuses in the disconnect do not typically satisfy the motor overload protection requirement.
+- A fusible safety switch is used for a motor disconnect switch when local branch-circuit short-circuit and ground-fault protection is needed (see NEC Article 430 provisions on branch-circuit protection).
+While the fuses provide short-circuit protection, separate motor overload protection (e.g., overload relays or an integral device in the motor) still must be provided per NEC motor protection rules; fuses typically do not substitute for motor overload devices.

 - 3. Can a non-fusible safety switch be used as a 200 amp service disconnect?